scala/scala-lang/_posts/2026-01-29-post-mortem-3.8.0.md

 under [scala/scala3#25008](https://github.com/scala/scala3/pull/25008) and then merged on the next day, Tuesday, 20th of January.

-It was decided by [Scala Core Team](https://www.scala-lang.org/scala-core/) that while the bug could be severe, it would affect a very limited number of users, and so, Scala 3.8.0 would not have to be cancelled altogether.
+The [Scala Core Team](https://www.scala-lang.org/scala-core/) decided not to cancel Scala 3.8.0.
+While the bug is severe, it would affect a very limited number of users.
+Moreover, libraries successfully compiled and published with 3.8.0 are not corrupted and can safely be used in the ecosystem.
-Instead, Scala 3.8.0 and 3.8.1 (containing the hotfix) were announced simultaneously on Thursday, 22th of January 2026 (link to the announcement can be found [here](https://scala-lang.org/news/3.8/)), with advice for users to upgrade directly to 3.8.1.
+Scala 3.8.0 and 3.8.1 (containing the hotfix) were announced simultaneously on Thursday, 22th of January 2026 (link to the announcement can be found [here](https://scala-lang.org/news/3.8/)), with advice for users to upgrade directly to 3.8.1.